os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 ![](/v1/images/threads-and-synchronization/barrier.png?width=433px)

+For each iteration the order between the threads should not be restricted.
 The first thread to reach the barrier must wait for the other thread to also reach the barrier.
 Once both threads have reached the barrier the threads are allowed to continue with the next iteration.
 Examples of execution traces:

-- ABBABAABBA (valid)
-- ABB**B**ABBAAB (invalid)
+- AB BA BA AB BA (valid barrier synchronization)
+- AB **BB** AB **AA** AB (invalid synchronization)

 {{% notice style="info" title="Lock-step and rendezvous" %}}